 Smash's Pikachu is male, however, Ultimate introduces the female's heart-tail design and female Pikachu Libre as alternate costumes.

 - Adaptational Badass: Pikachu might not be very impressive in its home series, due to not being fully evolved and thus having rather lacking stats compared to most fully evolved Pokémon, but the Smash Bros. games portray it as one of the more tricky fighters to deal with by turning it into a lightning-fast combo-based fighter.

 - Androcles' Lion: After Samus rescues it from the Subspace Army's generator, it teams up with her to explore their labs.
 It eventually returns the favor in full with a Thunder attack when Ridley blindsides her.

 - Anti-Air: Its Down Special, Thunder, covers a respectable vertical area.
 This allows it to KO effectively after an up smash, known as "Thunderspiking".
 This is toned down in 3DS/Wii U due to Thunder now potentially meteoring foes.

 - Art Evolution: In 64, Pikachu is fairly chubby.
 It gets slimmer with each iteration of the series, mirroring its Art Evolution in the Pokémon series.

-- The Artifact: Pokémon Diamond and Pearl, which was released before Brawl, introduced gender differences for certain Pokémon; Pikachu was one of the Pokémon affected by this, with females having heart-shaped indents on their tails.
-Brawl kept the flat-tailed design for the playable Pikachu, technically making it male, but still referred to it with gender-neutral pronouns.
+- Pokémon Diamond and Pearl, which was released before Brawl, introduced gender differences for certain Pokémon; Pikachu was one of the Pokémon affected by this, with females having heart-shaped indents on their tails.
+Brawl kept the flat-tailed design for the playable Pikachu, technically making it male, but the game still referred to it with gender-neutral pronouns.
 This carried over into 3DS/Wii U, while Ultimate introduces two costumes that have the female's tail design (but the descriptions for Pikachu still use gender-neutral pronouns, since said descriptions now apply to both male and female Pikachu).